 - Create a controller dataset, such as a topology, terrain dataset, network dataset, utility network, parcel fabric or LRS (for Pipeline Referencing or for Roads and Highways).

 When working with an enterprise geodatabase, feature classes can only be added to the feature dataset by its owner.

-In enterprise geodatabases, the owner of the data can grant privileges on a feature dataset to let other database users view or modify the feature classes they contain.
+In enterprise geodatabases, the owner of the data can grant privileges on a feature dataset to allow other database users to view or modify the feature classes it contains.

-See Grant and revoke dataset privileges for information on setting privileges on a feature dataset.
+See Grant and revoke dataset privileges for information about setting privileges on a feature dataset.

 When a feature dataset is created, you must define its spatial reference.
 This includes the coordinate system, either geographic or a specific projection, as well as coordinate units and tolerances for x-, y-, z-, and m-values.
 All feature classes in a feature dataset must share a common coordinate system, and the x,y coordinates of their features should fall within a common spatial extent.

 When you create a feature class in an existing feature dataset, the coordinate system is inherited from the feature dataset.